 - centralized shop experience – your clients can switch between languages (multi-language Shopify Plus) and currencies (multicurrency Shopify Plus) they want to shop with.
 There’s a plus side to a solution like that.
 All your work is centered around one shop experience.
 On the flip side, you can’t personalize your marketing and sales strategy to the region you operate in.

-Shopify Plus starts with 2 thousands dollars per month, so if you’re just testing your idea, consider starting with regular Shopify plans.
+Shopify Plus starts with 2,3-2,5 thousand dollars per month, so if you’re just testing your idea, consider starting with regular Shopify plans.
 We can show you how to do this.

 Launching global stores based on other Shopify’s plans